FireBlinkLTD/prxi-openid-connect/README.md

 #### Mappings & JWT Claims Path

 - `JWT_AUTH_CLAIM_PATHS` - [optional] JSON object representing paths (array of strings) to obtain mappings from both Auth/ID token payloads.
 - `JWT_PROXY_CLAIM_PATHS` - [optional] JSON object representing paths (array of strings) to obtain mappings to extract from both Auth/ID token payloads.
-Value is passed as a JSON with the `HEADERS_CLAIMS_PROXY` header to the upstream service.
+Value is passed as a JSON with the `HEADERS_CLAIMS_PROXY` header to the upstream service and returned by the ["Who am I?"
+API](https://github.com/FireBlinkLTD/prxi-openid-connect/blob/main/docs/API.md#who-am-i).
+General usecase is to extract user related information like username, email, given name, etc.

 **Path example:**
 -